-We acquired Bancentro in 1996, Banpais in 1997, Bancrecer in December 2001, INB (in sale process as of December 31, 2016) and Uniteller in 2006, Motran in 2007 (merged with Uniteller in 2014) and Ixe Afore, Afore Ahorra Ahora and Afore Argos in 2009.
+We acquired Bancentro in 1996, Banpais in 1997, Bancrecer in December 2001, INB (sold as of March 31, 2017) and Uniteller in 2006, Motran in 2007 (merged with Uniteller in 2014) and Ixe Afore, Afore Ahorra Ahora and Afore Argos in 2009.
 Furthermore, in 2011 we significantly expanded through our merger with Ixe GF, in 2012 we merged our Afore with Afore XXI.
 In January 2013, we acquired Afore Bancomer, thereby creating the largest pension fund management company in Mexico.
 Moreover, in October 2013 we acquired the stake Generali held in the Seguros Banorte Generali (Insurance) and Pensiones Banorte Generali (Annuities).

-Furthermore, on November 19, 2015 the Extraordinary Shareholders' Meeting approved the merger between Banorte, as the merging and subsisting entity, and Banorte-Ixe Tarjetas, as the merged or extinguished company,.
-This merger was effective as of May 2, 2016 when merger agreements and corresponding authorizations were registered in the Public Registries of Monterrey, N.L. and Mexico City.
+Furthermore, on November 19, 2015 the Extraordinary Shareholders' Meeting approved the merger between Banorte, as the merging and subsisting entity, and Banorte-Ixe Tarjetas, as the merged or extinguished company, This merger was effective as of May 2, 2016.

-As of April 29 2016 the Subholding Banorte Ahorro y Previsión, S.A. de C.V. ("Banorte Ahorro y Previsión") was constituted in terms of LRAF.
+As of April 29 2016 the Subholding Previsión was constituted in terms of LRAF.
 On September 1, 2016, as result of the increase in the variable portion of Banorte Ahorro y Previsión equity, GFNorte transferred to the former, its holding of Pensiones Banorte and Seguros Banorte shares.

-Moreover, on October 17, 2016 Banorte's spin-off became effective; thus, originating the spun-off company Banorte Futuro, S.A. de C.V. ("Banorte Futuro") which received the representative shares of Afore XXI Banorte, previously held by Banorte.
+Moreover, on October 17, 2016 Banorte's spin-off became effective; thus, originating the spun-off company Banorte Futuro which received the representative shares of Afore XXI Banorte, previously held by Banorte.
 The same day, as result of the increase in the variable portion of Banorte Ahorro y Prevision's equity, GFNorte transferred to the former its holding of Banorte Futuro shares.
 Immediately after, Banorte Ahorro y Prevision transferred to Seguros Banorte its holding of Banorte Futuro shares, as result of the increase in the fixed portion of its equity.